vuetifyjs/vuetify/packages/docs/src/pages/en/components/grids.md

 ### v-container

 `v-container` provides the ability to center and horizontally pad your site's contents.
 You can also use the **fluid** prop to fully extend the container across all viewport and device sizes.
-Maintains previous 1.x functionality in which props are passed through as classes on `v-container` allowing for the application of helper classes (such as `ma-#`/`pa-#`/`fill-height`) to easily be applied
+Maintains previous 1.x functionality in which props are passed through as classes on `v-container` allowing for the application of helper classes (such as `ma-#`/`pa-#`/`fill-height`) to easily be applied.

 ### v-col